Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The construction of the MW catalogue

 For Cepheids with $\logp>1$, we perform a consistency check of our results with the P12 templates.
 The templates contain the radius and temperature phase curves within the range $1\le\logp\le2$, parametrized by a truncated Fourier series, thus allowing the construction of light curves in any photometric band.
 We fit three parameters for each Cepheid in a given band, by minimising the deviation of the observed magnitudes, $ m_{i}^\text{obs} $, from the template-computed magnitudes at a given period, $ m_{\logp}^\text{tmp} $:

 where $ \bar{m} $ is a constant offset magnitude, $ A^2 $ is the amplitude, and $ \phi_0 $ is a constant phase offset.
 Note that $ A^2 $ and $ \phi_0 $ are fitted to each band separately, which is different from the method of P12, where a single value of $ A^2 $ and a single value of $ \phi_0 $ are used for all bands.
-We find that the differences in $ \phi_0 $ between different bands are negligible, but $ A^2 $ can change significantly between optical and NIR bands, such that a single value of $ A^2 $ for all bands is inconsistent with observations (see Appendix~\ref{sec:amp_rat}).
+We find that the differences in $ \phi_0 $ between different bands are negligible, but $ A^2 $ can change significantly between optical and NIR bands, such that a single value of $ A^2 $ for all bands is inconsistent with observations (see, for example, the deviations in $A^{H}/A^{V}$ of the P12 templates with a single value of $ A^2 $ in Section~\ref{sec:amp_rat_HV}).
 The advantage of template fitting over GP is the reasonable fits that are obtained for light-curves with poor sampling.
 However, the accuracy of the fits is limited by intrinsic variations of the light curves (at the same period) and by small scale features that are not captures by the templates.
 For example, the ''Hertzsprung Progression'' \citep{Hertzsprung1926}, seen as a ''bump'' in the light curves of Cepheids with periods $ \myapprox10-20\,\rm{d} $, is not captured by the templates, which leads in some cases to an underestimate of the inferred amplitudes by up to $ \myapprox0.1\,\text{mag} $.
 We, therefore, prefer to use the more accurate GP-derived values, but we demand that they are within $3\times\max(\sigma,0.01\,\rm{mag})$ from the templates-derived values.
 We further demand that the derived amplitudes are different from zero by at least $3\sigma$ (for any $\logp$).